 - NEW!
 Buyers can now search your property and save it in “Favorites”

-As FSBO, you sell a house without a realtor.
-The basics of what to do when you get offers for your house remain the same though – Accept, Decline, or Ignore the offers (not recommended).
-We suggest you review the offers on all their merits, and never ignore an offer.
-Even if it’s a low-ball offer, you should counter with what you would accept.
+Review the offers on all their merits, and never ignore an offer.
+Even if it’s a lowball offer, you should counter with what you would accept.
 Where you are sure you don’t want to counter or accept, just politely decline.

-Most companies will give you complex forms to counter an offer, or to request the highest & best one.
-Houzeo has digitized these, so, you can counter or ask for the highest & best with just a few clicks!
-That’s selling your own home in South Carolina made easy.
+Most companies will give you complex forms to counter an offer, or to request the highest & best.
+Houzeo has digitized these features.
+You can counter or ask for the highest & best offers with just a few clicks!

 |#||Advanced Tactic||When to Use||How to Use|